Figuring out the right price to ask your clients is one of the first challenges you come across as a beginning freelancer.

 So, the first and the most logical method to price your services is to create a budget for your expenses and find out how much you need to charge to reach your budget goal in each month.

 For example, let’s imagine that you need $2,000 to cover all your expenses each month.
-If you work 8 hours for 5 days a week, you’ll have 40 work hours to earn your budget total.
+If you work 8 hours for 5 days a week, you’ll have 40 work hours per week and a total of 160 work hours per month to earn your budget total.